LukeProctor11/cognitive_tests_group_09/memory_test/README.md

 # Memory test

-The test is designed to test the memory of the user.
+This test is designed to test the memory of the user.
+There are 3 different levels to the test - easy, medium, hard.
+Each level displays a grid and then asks the user 5 different multiple choice questions on the grid.

-Three different images are displayed for 20 seconds.

-There are 5 questions associated with each image.

-The score is calculated using time and accuracy.
+The test score is calculated based on the speed and accuracy of the user.
+Once the user has completed the test, their score is compared to others through my Firebase database.

+Improvements from V1 -
+More commenting in my code files
+Provide more details to users on their data-usage Store some of the google form functions in another file and then import Include docstrings